dclong/blog/misc/content/2017-05-24-pymysql-tips.markdown

 ## Tricks

 1. Connection in PyMySQL is not autocommit by default.
     You must commit to save your changes.

+        :::python
         # suppose conn is the connection object
         conn.commit()